There are different ways to authenticate to Mailsac services depending on the service being consumed.

 separate API Keys for different testing environments

-To create an API key, go to API Keys and Users from the Dashboard.
+To create an API key, go to API Keys and Users and select “Manage Keys” from the Dashboard.
 Enter a name for the API Key and select Generate new API key.
 API Keys may only be viewed once and are not retrievable by the system.
 API Keys should be treated with the same security considerations as a password.

 Sub-Account User accounts may access a subset of Mailsac functionality - almost everything except managing the account, billing, and API keys or user logins.
 This feature is available on Business and Enterprise Plans.